 With Sendible, you can scale your social media activities and schedule only the messages that’ll help your audience.

 This social media solution allows a large number of integrations with the latest social media networks.
 It has in-depth reporting and analytics, too.

 It does cost a bit more than the least expensive paid versions of Hootsuite and Buffer, but it offers so much more that it’s a reasonable investment for your business to get blog content pushed out effectively.

 2. Google Docs

 It’s no longer a one-horse race for productivity on PCs and mobile devices.
-There’s a huge list of writing tools that bloggers can use.
+There’s a huge list of blog content writing tools that bloggers can use.

 Google Docs is one of the most popular apps in the suite.
 And, contrary to common misperceptions, it’s not just for startups and non-enterprise organizations.